Contributed by the Skin Experts at Cosmopolitan Skin Care Solutions:

 “No I don’t!”
 I said quietly, but firmly, as I looked around to see how many people had heard her over-dramatization about my nails.
 A few glances did meet mine, but it didn’t seem like anyone else considered my white spots to be the huge deal that my friend did.

-The poor technician stuck in between the two of us, who was currently smoothing cuticle softener onto my fingertips, looked up from above her surgical mask and shook her head at my friend.
+The poor technician stuck in between the two of us, who was currently smoothing cuticle softener onto my fingertips, looked up from above her Surgical Mask and shook her head at my friend.
 “No fungus.
 From trauma.”
 As she proceeded to pantomime things hitting my nails.

 “Told you…” I said under my breath and smiled appreciatively at my manicurist for saving me from unfounded finger fungus accusations.

-However, the topic of nails and their apparent health stuck in my mind (as you can tell).
+Ever since returning from that Hyannis nail salon, the topic of nails and their apparent health stuck in my mind (as you can tell).
 Although nails have come to represent a current standard in beauty in today’s society, they also serve as a big indicator of the overall health of your body.
 Just like your skin, any abnormality can be indicative of something much bigger happening.
 A white spot here or a bump there can be warning signs of other issues going on internally; with hints of problems from your liver, lungs or heart manifesting themselves on your nails.
 Keep reading to learn what health secrets your nails reveal…

 White spots on the nails:

 As my trusty manicurist said, white spots can often occur when a nail has suffered some sort trauma, such as being hit or even a rough manicure.
 (Pushing cuticles with too much force has been known to cause these spots.)
 However, these white spots can also be indicative of a vitamin or mineral deficiency.
 Try taking a full spectrum once-a-day vitamin to make sure your body is getting all the nutrients it needs.